Robert Morse, two-time Tony-winning actor, dies at 90

 The boyishly handsome Morse first made his name on Broadway in the 1950s, and landed some roles in Hollywood comedies in the 1960s.
 “I consider myself an actor — shyly,” he told the Los Angeles Times in 1964.
 “I love acting.
 It’s a great use of body and mind… With all humility, you hope that you are doing something worthwhile.”

 More recently, he played the autocratic and eccentric leader of an advertising agency in “Mad Men,” AMC’s hit drama that debuted in 2007.
-The role earned him an Emmy nomination in 2008 as best guest actor in a drama series.
+The role of Bert Cooper earned him five Emmy nominations as best guest actor in a drama series.

 Morse was already well-established on Broadway, with two Tony nominations to his credit, when he became nationally famous at age 30 as the star of Abe Burrows and Frank Loesser’s smash 1961 Broadway satire of corporate life, “How to Succeed…”.
 The show won both the Pulitzer Prize and the Tony for best musical and ran for more than three years.